 Hold down Ctrl and click on preset button 1 to make sure that factory preset 1 is loaded.
 The faders in the top row are set to maximum attenuation (called m.a. in the following), so there is no monitoring of the input channels.
-The Submix View is active, therefore for improved overview all outputs except Phones are greyed out.
-Additionally all faders are set to the routing target Phones.
-All faders of the middle row are set to 0 dB, so no matter on which channels a playback happens, the audio will be audible via the Phones output.
-Just try it!
+The Submix View is active, therefore for improved overview all outputs except 1/2 are greyed out.
+Additionally all faders are set to the current routing target 1/2.

-We will now create a submix on output ADAT1 1/2.
+We will now create a submix on outputs 3+4.
 Please start a multitrack playback.
-In the third row, click on the channels of hardware output A1_1 or A1_2.
-The Submix View changes from Phones to A1_1/A1_2.
+In the third row, click on the channels of hardware output 3 or 4.
+The Submix View changes to 3/4.
 Both the fader settings and the output levels of all other channels are still visible, but greyed out for improved orientation.

-As soon as A1_1/A1_2 became active, all faders of the second row jumped to their bottom position - except those of playback channel 1/2.
+As soon as 3/4 became active, all faders of the second row jumped to their bottom position.
 This is correct, because as mentioned above the factory preset includes a 1:1 routing.
-Click on A1_3/A1_4 and the faders above are the only active ones, same for A1_5/A1_6 and so on.
+Click on 1/2 and the faders above are the only active ones, same for 5/6 and so on.

-Back to A1_1/A1_2.
-Now you can change all the faders of all inputs and playback channels just as you like, thus making any input and playback signals audible via the outputs A1_1/A1_2.
+Back to 3/4.
+Now you can change all the faders of all inputs and playback channels just as you like, thus making any input and playback signals audible via the outputs 3/4.
 The panorama can be changed too.
 Click into the area above the fader and drag the green bar in order to set the panorama between left and right.
 The level meters of the third row display the level changes in real-time.

-You see, it is very easy to set up a specific submix for whatever output: select output channel, set up fader and pans of inputs and playbacks - ready!
+As shown it is very easy to set up a specific submix for whatever output: select output channel, set up fader and pans of inputs and playbacks - ready!

 For advanced users sometimes it makes sense to work without Submix View.
 Example: you want to see and set up some channels of different submixes simultaneously, without the need to change between them all the time.
 Switch off the Submix View by a click on the green button.
-Now the black routing fields below the faders no longer show the same entry (A1 1+2), but completely different ones.
+Now the black routing fields below the faders no longer show the same entry (3+4), but completely different ones.
 The fader and pan position is the one of the individually shown routing destination.

 In playback channel 1 (middle row), labeled Out 1, click onto the routing field below the label.
-A list pops up, showing a checkmark in front of 'A1 1+2' and 'Phones'.
-So currently playback channel 1 is sent to these two routing destinations.
-Click onto 'A1 7+8'.
-The list disappears, the routing field no longer shows 'A1 1+2', but 'A1 7+8'.
+A list pops up, showing a checkmark in front of '1+2'.
+So currently playback channel 1 is sent to this routing destination.
+Click onto '7+8'.
+The list disappears, the routing field no longer shows '1+2', but '7+8'.
 Now move the fader with the mouse.
 As soon as the fader value is unequal m.a., the present state is being stored and routing is activated.
 Move the fader button to around 0 dB.
 The present gain value is displayed below the fader in green letters.